-- How to respond: “I am not making up stories in my head.
+How to respond: “I am not making up stories in my head.
 I was there the whole time and I am speaking from what I saw and felt.
 I am not blaming you for spending time with your friends.
-Perhaps the next time, we can meet separately because I love it when you are paying attention to me.”
+Perhaps the next time, we can meet one-on-one because I love it when we are paying attention to each other.”

 2. “I never said that”

-Sam thinks Emma loves romcoms.
+Sam thinks Emma loves rom-coms.
 He has planned a movie night with popcorn, pizza, and beer.
-And then, when the movie starts, Emma says, “I don’t really like romcoms.”
+And then, when the movie starts, Emma says, “I don’t really like rom-coms.”
 Sam is a bit puzzled at this because he vividly remembers a conversation that took place around movies where Emma expressed her love for romcoms.
-She trots out one of the classic gaslighting phrases in relationships, “I never said that.
-Probably one of your exes must have said that.”
+She trots out one of the classic narcissist gaslighting phrases in relationships, “I never said that.
+Maybe one of your exes said it.”

 “That never happened.”
 “I never said that.”
 “Are you sure I was there when you said that?”
 These statements are all a portrayal of a typical gaslighter personality.
-The victim starts questioning his or her reality and begins to rely on their abuser’s version.
-You start relying on a narcissistic gaslighting boyfriend’s or girlfriend’s manipulated versions of reality, which increases your dependency on them.
+The victim starts questioning their reality.
+You start relying on the manipulated versions of reality created by a narcissistic gaslighting boyfriend or girlfriend, which increases your dependency on them.

-- How to respond: “Honey, I wouldn’t force you to watch a romcom film unless I clearly remember you telling me you enjoyed them.
+How to respond: “Honey, I wouldn’t plan a rom-com film night unless I clearly remember you telling me you enjoyed such movies.
 I think this relationship will work better if you could stick to your narratives.
 Otherwise, it leaves me very confused.”